dimitrystd/Sonoff-Tasmota/README.md

 Changed project name; module type; wifi.
 Before start to use H801 module you must run in console
 ```
+SetOption15 on
 speed 3
 fade on
-SetOption15 on
 ```
-The last command will restart module, so wait for additional 10s.
+The first command will restart module, so wait for additional 10s before run the second command.

 ## Sonoff-Tasmota
 Provide ESP8266 based Sonoff by [iTead Studio](https://www.itead.cc/) and ElectroDragon IoT Relay with Serial, Web and MQTT control allowing 'Over the Air' or OTA firmware updates using Arduino IDE.